dhurlburtusa/shortcuts/terminology/terminology.md

 screen (it can be styled to take up most or all of the screen), there should fnver be a screen element except when the element's sole purpose is to only be displayed in full screen mode.

+## Region or Section?

+Many times page and screen are used interchangeably.
+However, I distinguish the two by the following definitions.

+**Region**

+A region is an area within a context such as a header, body, sidebar, or footer within a document.
+These regions usually will contain sections of the document.
+Sections may be moved to different regions but the header region will always be the header region.
+If a header region is moved else where, then it is no longer a header region.

+**Section**

+A section is a part within a greater whole such as a section within a document.
+Sections are usually contained within regions but they may span multiple regions too.
+However, span multiple regions is not typical.
+In HTML, it is not possible from a DOM perspective.
+Sections can be styled to appear like they span multiple regions.

+Sections may be composed of regions too.